pdcook/ESP32-NimBLE-Combo/README.md

 ```
 ## Credits

+This is a fork of [blackketter's ESP32-BLE-Combo library](https://github.com/blackketter/ESP32-BLE-Combo).

-This is fork of @T-kV's excellent [ESP32-BLE-Mouse](https://github.com/T-vK/ESP32-BLE-Mouse)
+This is fork of _a fork of_ @T-kV's excellent [ESP32-BLE-Mouse](https://github.com/T-vK/ESP32-BLE-Mouse)
 and [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) libraries.

 You might also be interested in: